Hull Turf logo

 • Infill depth = 2 inches = 0.167 ft

-• Total cubic feet = 500 sq ft * 0.167 ft = 83.5 cubic feet
+• Total volume = 500 sq ft * 0.167 ft = 83.5 cubic feet

-• If using silica sand (approximately 100 lbs per cubic foot), you need about 8,350 lbs of infill.
+• If using sand (approximately 100 lbs per cubic foot), you need about 8,350 lbs of infill.

 Important Tips: